Does Grace truly love Tommy?

 Conclusion

 While the authenticity of love can be subjective, the evidence suggests that Grace’s love for Tommy is genuine.
-Their unwavering support, consistent presence, and deep bond indicate a relationship built on love and commitment.
-Only time will reveal the true depths of their connection, but for now, it seems that Grace’s love for Tommy is the real deal.
+Their unwavering support for each other and consistent presence in each other’s lives speak volumes about the depth of their connection.
+Love may always remain a mystery, but in the case of Grace and Tommy, it seems to be a beautiful reality.